Gastric bypass surgery, one of the most well-known types of bariatric procedures, is often hailed as a life-changing solution for severe obesity.

 How Does Gastric Bypass Work?

-- Restriction: By creating a small stomach pouch, the amount of food a person can eat at one time is limited, which helps reduce calorie intake.
+- The procedure involves creating a small stomach pouch, significantly limiting the amount of food a person can consume in one sitting.

 Weight Loss After Gastric Bypass Surgery